led02/card10_firmware/Documentation/epicardium/overview.rst

 Overview
 ========
-Epicardium, the "main" firmware running on core 0, exposes a lot of functionality to user-code via the so-called *Epicardium API*.
+Epicardium, the "main" firmware running on core 0 (more about our dual core design can be found :ref:`here <firmware_overview>`), exposes a lot of functionality to user-code via the so-called *Epicardium API*.
 This API consists of a number of calls that can be issued by core 1 using an auto-generated library.